How to become

 University

 Whatever your musical genre, you'll need a high level of musical skill and talent.
-Though you do not need a degree for all forms of music, in some fields it is expected, for example classical music.
+Although you do not need a degree for all forms of music, in some fields it is expected, for example classical music.

 You could study for a degree or postgraduate award in: